KwonNayeon/vehicle-image-classification-summary/troubleshooting.en.md

 - Use **data augmentation** to increase pattern diversity and improve generalization with limited samples.
 - Improve sampling strategy or leverage **distributed training (Multi-GPU, TPU)** to utilize the full dataset.

-## Automated Submission and Validation Enhancements
-- Implement logic to **detect and fill in missing class predictions** when generating `submission.csv`.
-- Maintain submission format integrity by inserting zero-probability predictions for any omitted classes.

 ---

 # 📈 Modeling Strategy Enhancements